 - 1. [General] The numerical difference between the upper and lower frequencies of a band of electromagnetic radiation. - 2.
-[Data Communication] A deprecated synonym for data transfer capacity that is often incorrectly used to refer to throughput.
+[Data Communication] Synonym for data transfer capacity.

 bandwidth-length product

 [Network] A figure of merit for optical fiber, usually expressed as MHzkilometer.